FreeBSDTaiwan/portscamp/README.md

 - find committers interested to participate (we already have araujo@, lwhsu@, sunpoeat@, kevlo@ at least)
 - setup a date at the Taipei Hackerspace https://taipeihack.org/ (done: we will have january 15th evening)
 - spread the word and find free software publishers that would be interested to participate and learn
-- think about ideas to help finishing the translation of the [Porter's handbook in chinese][porterhandbooktw]
+- think about ideas to help finishing the translation of the [Porter's handbook in chinese][porterhandbooktw] (discussion in progress on https://github.com/FreeBSDTaiwan/portscamp/issues/2)
 - prepare IRC channel #portscamp-tw on efnet? get a bot for factoids?
 - setup a way for people to register to the first Portscamp (by mail? on a form? on facebook event? on meetup.com? on kktix?) (done: http://freebsd.kktix.cc/events/portscamp001)